 The front points are numbered in two and are hot forged.
 The crampons fit a boot size of 38 to 48.Efficient, simple binding promising security, and sure footing.
 Harness made of Zytel DuPont plastic.

-- Weight: 970 grams
+Weight: 970 g

-Dimensions: 4 x 5.2 x 14.3 inches
+Dimensions: 4 x 5.2 x 14.3 in

 They are crafted out of steel to ensure durability, and they are size adjustable.
 The units come with climbing brackets.

-Determining how you will use the crampons before you buy is critical in making sure you get a pair that can handle the type of terrain you will be dealing with during your excursions.
+Determining how you will use the crampons before you buy them is critical in making sure you get a pair that can handle the type of terrain you will be dealing with during your excursions.
 With uses in consideration, you can then begin to compare the quality of the types of crampons that will suit your specific needs.

 You want durable, secure crampons to provide you with the maximum amount of safety.
 The crampons have to fit over the boots you plan to wear and need to secure in a way that the binding system defines.
-With all this in mind, you can go forwarding finding a suitable pair of crampons so you can enjoy hiking, walking, and climbing, even on rocky terrain, with confidence.
+With all this in mind, you can go forward with finding a suitable pair of crampons so you can enjoy hiking, walking, and climbing, even on rocky terrain, with confidence.